 On the other hand, VP8 and VP9, released by Google as open and royalty-free formats, which are analog to H.264 and H.265 in terms of efficiency, are two of the three main formats used on YouTube after it switched from H.264 following the call by Free Software Foundation in an open letter.
 However, a Luxembourg-based company named Sisvel formed patent pools for VP9 (and AV1) laid claims on the patents that allegedly were used in VP9 and AV1.
 Some people suspect that Sisvel is a patent troll.

-License in 2018, was formed to create royalty-free media standards to
+was formed to create royalty-free media standards to compete with MPEG.

-decoders were released by different vendors, and the desktop GPU
+YouTube, many hardware decoders were released by different vendors, and the

-which is anticipated to be a huge push to the wide adoption of live
+anticipated to be a huge push to the wide adoption of live streaming in AV1

 The members of AOM mainly consist of multi-national mega-corporations which are assumed that they want to maximize their profit by switching to open media formats, but their efforts are met with patent claims by the companies which are also assumed to maximize their profit.
 Ironic.

 This is a still picture of the movie Star Wars: Revenge of the Sith (2005), where Chancellor Palpatine tallked to Anakin Skywalker at the senate.
 I do not claim its cpoyright.